alex-lee/gradus-ad-vim/README.md

 In this repository, I use "vim" to refer to either editor.

+## Starting from scratch

+If you are completely new to vim, then the best way to get started is to go through the tutorial:

+- Install [neovim]
+- In a terminal, run `nvim`
+- Type `:Tutor<Enter>`

 ## Modes

 When using vim, the editor can be in several modes.
 Various commands or keys can change the mode.